 Block grant recipients may also provide incentive payments directly to landowners, farmers, and ranchers to implement multibenefit land repurposing projects that create a public benefit for at least ten years, including reasonable incentives to support a farmer or rancher's ability to transition land use.
 In order to distribute funds to landowners, block grant recipients must establish guidelines for funding projects based on the conservation outcomes achieved and delivered, and the duration of the outcomes provided.
+Priority for these incentive payments should be given to small and medium farmers and ranchers.
 Block grant recipients must verify that the defined conservation outcomes of the project have been achieved and delivered for the duration identified in order to distribute incentive payments and must report this information to the Department quarterly.